plumed-testcenter/plumed-testcenter/pages/engforce.md

 RESTRAINT AT=0.0 ARG=e SLOPE=0.1
 ```

 When forces are passed correctly the time series of the energies from these two calculations should be identical.

-Notice, finally, that similar tests are performed for a simulations that are run at constant volume and at constant pressure.
+An NPT version of this calculation
+is performed as well as an NVT calculation if the virial is passed to PLUMED.

+# Trajectories

+# Results

+The table below contains the PLUMED outputs from the two calculations described above.
+If the PLUMED interface is working correctly these two sets of numbers should be identical.